connected-tlip/Kata-Databinding/README.md

 We will use [Mockito](http://site.mockito.org/) for mocking.

-Not 3rd party anymore, but we almost make extensive use of the [Android Data-Binding Library](https://developer.android.com/topic/libraries/data-binding/index.html).
+Not 3rd party anymore, but we make extensive use of the [Android Data-Binding Library](https://developer.android.com/topic/libraries/data-binding/index.html).